hwdsl2/setup-ipsec-vpn/docs/clients.md

 ### Debian 10 kernel

-Debian 10 users: Run `uname -r` to check your server's Linux kernel version.
+Debian 11 or 10 users: Run `uname -r` to check your server's Linux kernel version.
 If it contains the word "cloud", and `/dev/ppp` is missing, then the kernel lacks `ppp` support and cannot use IPsec/L2TP mode.
 The VPN setup scripts try to detect this and show an error.

-To fix, you may switch to the standard Linux kernel by installing e.g. the `linux-image-amd64` package.
+To fix this issue, you may switch to the standard Linux kernel by installing e.g. the `linux-image-amd64` package.
 Then update the default kernel in GRUB and reboot your server.
 Finally, re-run the VPN setup script.

-If using Debian 10 on [Amazon EC2](https://aws.amazon.com/ec2/), you must first switch to the standard Linux kernel before running the VPN setup script.
+If using Debian 11 or 10 on [Amazon EC2](https://aws.amazon.com/ec2/), you must first switch to the standard Linux kernel before running the VPN setup script.

 ### Other errors